UniversalDependencies/docs/_hyw/dep/parataxis.md

 ### Side-by-side sentences ("run-on sentences")

 The parataxis relation is used for a pair of what could have been standalone sentences, but which are being treated together as a single sentence.
 This may happen because sentence segmentation of the sentence was done primarily following the presence of sentence-final punctuation, and these clauses are joined by punctuation such as a colon or comma, or not delimited by punctuation at all.
+Note that in Western Armnian, two coordinate clauses in a sentence can be separated with Armenian colon “.”.
+We do not use the [conj]() relation, but [parataxis]() to connect these clauses, if they are rather independent from each other semantically.

 ~~~ conllu
 # visual-style 6 1 parataxis color:blue